haroldma-zz/Audiotica/README.md

 Open the solution file `Audiotica.sln` in Visual Studio.
 Make sure the selected platform is either `x86`, for emulator, or `ARM` for device.
 Then right-click and click Build on the `Audiotica.WindowsPhone` project in the `Apps` folder.
 Nuget should download all missing packages, if not open the package manager and click `Restore Missing Packages`.

 You should now have successfully build the Audiotica app for Windows Phone.
-Unless you don't have the SQLite SDK installed or are in any other branch besides `master`, everything should be working.
+Unless you don't have the Ad Mediator SDK installed or are in any other branch besides `master`, everything should be working.

 **NOTE: As of this writing the Windows project will not build.**  This project has not be worked on yet.